From Wikipedia

 Cultivation and uses

 Plants persist through the winter.
-Dead, straw-colored flowering stems may persist, but only for a short time, and are recognized by the distinctive spike-like inflorescence.
+Dead, straw-coloured flowering stems may persist, but only for a short time, and can be recognised by the distinctive spike-like inflorescence.

 Medical uses